 Good parking spots for your 10-hour resets or breaks—“Do your research into the routes you’ll be running and pick out some great open parking areas for when you need to hit reset or take a break”

 Be prepared!
-Many of our drivers bring a variety of safety items in case they need them.—“My kit always includes a fire extinguisher, 3 roadside markers, 4-way flashers and extra wiper blades.
-You never know what you might need.”—”I like to be prepared!
-I bring cooking items, a cooler, safety items, flashlights, duct tape, a tarp, and a basic set of tools.”
+Many of our drivers bring an emergency kit with a variety of safety items in case they need them.—“My kit always includes a fire extinguisher, 3 roadside markers, 4-way flashers and extra wiper blades.
+You never know what you might need.”-“I like to be prepared!
+I bring cooking items, a cooler, safety items, a flashlight, duct tape, a tarp, and a basic set of tools.”

 Cleaning products are important (especially as we continue to deal with COVID-19)—“Extra Lysol spray, Clorox wipes and hand sanitizer.
 With COVID-19 and slip seating, I go through a lot of disinfectants!”

 Tire chains are a necessity for drivers who regularly drive in inclement weather and snowstorms.
-It’s important to always carry them in case of surprise snowstorms.—“If you’re driving anywhere that might have snow, be prepared and bring some good quality chains!”
+It’s important to always carry them during winter driving in case of surprise snowstorms.—“If you’re driving anywhere that might have snow, be prepared and bring some good quality chains!”

 Trucker necessities for comfort on the road

 Being comfortable is very important, especially when your office is a truck.
-We got a variety of suggestions from our ITS drivers on some trucker necessities to make your truck feel as homey and comfortable as possible.
+We got a variety of suggestions from our ITS drivers on some truck driver essentials to make your truck feel as homey and comfortable as possible.

 Hygiene necessities.
-Since truck drivers take showers at truck stops on the road, many of our drivers mentioned that they bring their own favorite soaps, shampoos and other hygiene products.—“I always make sure to leave myself extra time for a hot shower.
+Since truck drivers take showers at truck stops on the road, many of our drivers mentioned that they bring their own favorite soaps, shampoos, laundry detergent and other hygiene products in a convenient shower bag.—“I always make sure to leave myself extra time for a hot shower.
 It’s a great refresh when I’ve been driving for a while.”